 In this case, the root coordinator manages the advance of time along the simulation.
 This coordinator must wait until the physical time reaches the next event time to initiate the new cycle.
-Periods of inactivity are not skipped; instead, the root coordinator expects the scheduled time to be reached and only then starts the new simulation cycle.
+Periods of inactivity are not skipped; instead, the root-coordinator expects the scheduled time to be reached and only then starts the new simulation cycle.

-Parallel processors
+Parallel Processors

-When a simulation is run in a distributed fashion, each machine runs one logical process which hosts one or more DEVS processors.
+When a simulation is run in distributed fashion, each machine run one logical process which hosts one or more DEVS processors.
 Under these assumptions, a coordinator's children need not be executing on the same logical process.
-If the correspondence between models and DEVS processors is one-to one, then every coupled model is associated to only one coordinator.
-Then every message sent to child processors running on different CPUs requires inter-process communication.
-Figure 40(a) illustrates this case.
-It shows a coordinator sending a message to its eight children distributed on two CPUs.
+If the correspondence between models and DEVS processors is one to one, then every coupled model is associated to only one coordinator.
+Then every message sent to child processors running on a different CPU requires inter-process communication.
+The following figure illustrates this case.
+It shows a coordinator sending a message to its 8 children distributed on two CPUs.
 Four inter-process messages are required for the four children running on processor 1.

 To reduce inter-process messages, coupled models use a coordinator on each logical process where a child processor is running.
 Children processors send messages to the local coordinator, which decides how to handle the received messages.
 Upon receiving a message from a child, a coordinator could forward this message to all the coordinators for the model.
 This organization would require all coordinators to know about each other.
 For instance, if coupled model A is a child of coupled model B, then B's coordinators would have to interact with A's coordinators.
-If not handled carefully, this communication can turn out to produce a large number of inter-process messages.
-In such a

-Figure 40. (a) Coordinator sending messages; (b) slave-master pair (dashed lines are inter-process messages).

-- scenario, a way of keeping the number of inter-process messages to a minimum is to have only one of the coordinators receiving messages from or routing messages to the parent model coordinator.
-This specialized coordinator is known as a master coordinator, and all other coordinators are slaves (Figure 40(b)).
-The master coordinator for model A is the only one that can receive or send messages to B's local coordinator. - When master and slave coordinators are used, DEVS processors are organized in a hierarchy, 10 which does not have a one-to-one correspondence with the model hierarchy.
-Therefore a parent-child relationship that takes into account the existence of master and slave coordinators must be defined: - (a) for each simulator, the parent coordinator is the parent's model local processor (it is guaranteed that this one exists): - (b) for each slave coordinator, the parent coordinator is the master coordinator of the model; - (c) for each master coordinator, the parent coordinator is the parent's model local processor-just as if it were a simulator.
+If handled not carefully, this communication can turn out producing a big number of inter-process messages.
+In such a scenario, a way of keeping the number of inter-process messages to a minimum is to have only one of the coordinators to receive messages from or route messages to the parent model coordinator.
+This specialized coordinator is known as a master coordinator, and all other coordinators are slaves.
+The master coordinator for model A is the only one that can receive or send messages to B's local c oordinator.

+Figure 40. (a) Coordinator sending messages (b) master-slave pair (dashed lines = inter-process messages).

+When master and slave coordinators are used, DEVS processors are organized in a hierarchy, which does not have a one to one correspondence with the model hierarchy.
+Therefore a parent child-relationship that takes into account the existence of master and slave coordinators must be defined.
+This relationship is defined as follows:

+- a. for each simulator, the parent coordinator is the parent's model local processor (it is guaranteed that this one exists) - b. for each slave coordinator, the parent coordinator is the master coordinator of the model.

+c. for each master coordinator, the parent coordinator is the parent's model local processor; just as if it were a simulator.

 The simulation advances as a result of the exchange of messages between parent and child DEVS processors.
-Every message is a pair of the form (type, time) and can belong to one of two categories: 20 synchronization messages and content messages.
-The synchronization messages are (@, t), (\, t) and transition).
-All outputs produced by a model are translated to (y, t) messages between a child DEVS 25 processor and its parent.
-Finally, those external messages that arrive from outside the system or that are generated as a result of an output message being sent to an influence are sent as (q, t) messages.

-(done, t), and the contents messages are (y, t) and (q, t).
+Every message is a pair of the form (type, time) and can belong to one of two categories: synchronization messages and content messages.
+The synchronization messages are (@, t), (, t), and (done, t) and the contents messages are (y, t) and (q, t).